Entry-Level Track

 A grade can be filled out as 5=A, 4=B, and 3=C

-Q. Does the program accept online lab in the biomedical science coureworks?
+Q. Does the program accept online lab in the sciences prerequisite courses?

-Q: Repeated courses: I passed a course but want to retake a better grade.
+Q: Repeated courses: I passed a course but want to retake it for a better grade.
 Will the program accept my new higher grade?

-It is strongly advised to meet with a counselor to help determine how your transfer credits apply to your degree plan.
-You can schedule an appointment to see a Foothill counselor through our Counseling Department
+Please schedule an appointment to see a Foothill counselor through our Counseling Department to help determine how your transfer credits apply to your degree plan.

 Q: Can foreign degree/coursework be used to satisfy/fulfill the prerequisites and general education pattern?